demoray/azure-pim-cli/README.md

           Specify how many roles to activate concurrently.
 This can be used to speed up activation of roles.

           [default: 4]

+      --wait <WAIT>
+          Amount of time to wait for the roles to be activated

+          Examples include '1h', '1h30m', '1h30m15s', '1m 30s'

   -h, --help
           Print help (see a summary with '-h')